TImada/solo5-embedded/docs/PORTING.md

 1. Porting an OCaml compiler to target processor architecture
 2. Providing a `solo5-frt-xyz` package
-3. Providing a `solo5-frt-xyz` package
 4. Adding the version `xyz` to the `conf-frt` package
 5. Adding processor architecture files to the `solo5-frt` package
+6. Adding processor specific PMU functions to the `solo5-frt` package
-6. Adding a target processor to the `ocaml-solo5-cross-frt` package
+7. Adding a target processor to the `ocaml-solo5-cross-frt` package

 ## 1. Porting an OCaml compiler to target processor architecture